 A. Shaving & Leveling:

-Sometimes shaving is done by hand and at others times a special machine is used to shave and level the rug across its entire width and length.
+Sometimes shaving is done by hand and at other times a special machine is used to shave and level the rug across its entire width and length.
 This process also brings out the details of the weave and bold colors.
 Next, the design of the rug is defined using a steel spike to separate the pattern and colors.
 Lastly, the rug is rolled, packaged and shipped for sale.

 Remaining protruding threads of wool are manually trimmed with a pair of scissors.
-Retrieved from the Bashir Persian Rugs collection.

 In hand-knotted rugs, the fringes are necessary, as they represent the edge of the “backbone” fibers of the rug.
 While many people enjoy the look of an area rug with fringe, there are many others who find it to be a nuisance.
 It makes the rug difficult to vacuum, for example, as the ends get sucked into the vacuum and tangled.
 The fringe is also easily stained or soiled, and usually difficult to clean.
 Fringing is usually more expensive than either binding or serging, which are finishing methods applied to machine made rugs.